PrismarineJS/prismarine-web-client/README.md

 ## Development

-If you're contributing/making changes, you need to install it in a different manner.
+If you're contributing/making changes, you need to install it differently.

 First, clone the repo.